EvanoriMemoria/Computer-Vision/README.md

 lineFollow.py has the robot find a line of papers of a specific color and follow it untill the end.

 marsRover.py implements all previous parts in order to simulate an automated digging action on mars.
 This includes following a line, lining up perpendicular to a colored line, find a face and line up with it.

+All others were provided by Hunter Lloyd as examples.